emareg/paper-checker/README.md

 * [LanguageTool](https://languagetool.org/): Grammar, Style and Spell Checker written in Java
 * [textidote](https://github.com/sylvainhalle/textidote): uses LanguageTool on `.tex` files

 So why not use LanguageTool?
-It is large, slow and tailored for scientific/technical texts.
+It is large, slow and not tailored for scientific/technical texts.
 However, I recommend to use LanguageTool in addition.